| AT

 regarding the grace which it appears does at times veil our coarser ‘clay,’

-‘an English maiden in her teens, though very seldom so
+he admits that ‘an English maiden in her teens, though very seldom so

 pretty as our own damsels, possesses, to say the truth, a certain charm